Room H339, third floor of the Humanities Building

 - 1996-2000: B.A.
 (Hons.), History & Spanish, Oxford University

 My research has focused on slavery and abolition in the Americas and Atlantic World, and specifically Brazil and Cuba.
 My first book, Conceiving Freedom: Women of Colour, Gender and the Abolition of Slavery in Havana and Rio de Janeiro (Chapel Hill: University of North Carolina Press, 2013), examines the gendered gradual abolition process which occurred simultaneously in Brazil and Cuba, the Americas’ last slaveholding territories.
 The book reveals the fundamental role of enslaved and freed women in each abolition process, particularly focusing on women's use of the emancipation laws.
 The study situates women's actions within a broader examination of the operation of gender within Atlantic abolitionist discourses and practices.
-Translations are currently under contract with Editorial de Ciencias Sociales (Havana, forthcoming February 2018) and Editora da UNICAMP (Campinas, Brazil, forthcoming 2018-19).
+Translations have been published with Editora da UNICAMP (Campinas, Brazil, 2018) and (forthcoming) Editorial de Ciencias Sociales (Havana).

 More recently, I have co-edited(with Maria Helena Machado, Diana Paton, and Emily West) two journal special editions entitled Mothering Slaves: Motherhood, Childlessness and the Care of Children in Atlantic Slave Societies, which appeared in Slavery & Abolition and Women's History Review in 2017.

-My second monograph, People Out of Place: Slavery, Gender, and Human Movement in Mid-Nineteenth-Century Cuba, is in progress, with support from a British Academy/ Leverhulme Small Research Grant (SRG\170990).
+My second monograph, People Out of Place: Slavery, Gender, and Human Movement in Mid-Nineteenth-Century Cuba, is in progress, with support from a British Academy/ Leverhulme Small Research Grant (SRG\170990) and a Leverhulme Research Fellowship, 2021-2.
 It examines how human movement underpinned slave societies in legal, social and political terms.
 Articles and chapters related to this project have appeared in Atlantic Studies: Global Currents; Women's History Review; and Orden político y gobierno de esclavos: Cuba en la época de la segunda esclavitud y de su legado, ed.
 José Antonio Piqueras (2016).

 - H115 Latin America: Themes and Problems (undergraduate first-year core module)